CWollner3/test-project/README.md

 # test-project
-showing how to use github
+this showing how to use github

+This is part of the VGD 316 course at Carroll University